bjyic/MapReduce-project/README.md

 so that tags like `<page></page>` should not be included in your total, nor should words outside of the tag `<text></text>`.

-*Hints*:
-1. Both `xml.etree.elementtree` from the Python stdlib or `lxml.etree` parse xml. `lxml` is significantly faster though.

-2. In order to parse the text, we will have to accumulate a `<page></page>` worth of data and then parse the resulting Wikipedia format string.

-3. Don't forget that the Wikipedia format can have multiple revisions but you only want the latest one.

 **Checkpoint**
 Total unique words: 868,223